giantswarm/handbook/content/docs/support-and-ops/ops-recipes/troubleshooting-gitops.md

 ...
 ```

-__Note__: If the resource has not labels (or command returns `object not managed by Flux`) the object is not produce as result of helm or kustomize but it could be a owner by a higher resource.
-Like a pod which does not have the labels but the parent deployment can have them.
+__Note__: If the resource has no labels (or `flux trace` returns `object not managed by Flux`) the object is not produced as result of helm or kustomize but could still be owned by a higher resource.
+An example would be a *pod* which may not have the labels, but the parent *deployment* does.

 ## Download the Git Repository source

-Giant Swarm engineers usually have no access to the customer repository but in case of emergency they need to verify something in the customer source repository.
-For that matters, they can download the repository temporaly with:
+Giant Swarm engineers usually have no access to customer repositories, but may - in case of emergency - need to verify configuration in the source repository.
+For that purpose, one can download the relevant commit from the source repository using:

 ```sh
 export SC=$(kubectl get po -n flux-system -l app=source-controller -o custom-columns=NAME:.metadata.name --no-headers)